caltechlibrary/t2t3_dataset_web_apps/presentation1.md

 ## What we'll learn

-- How to create a JSON API using a simple YAML file and using a simple SQL SELECT statement
+- How to create a JSON API using a YAML file and an embedded SQL SELECT statement
 - How to enhance our HTML using Web Components from [CL Web Components](https://github.com/caltechlibraryCL-web-components)

 Follow along at <https://caltechlibrary.github.io/t2t3_dataset_web_apps/presentation1.html>

+You can download the presentation in a zip fil at <https://github.com/caltechlibrary/t2t3_dataset_web_apps/releases>

 # Getting started, requirements